hal/site/content/_index.md

   - heading: Access Control
     icon: /img/shield.png
     teaser: Use case restrictions based on a role based access model.
 Assign roles to users and groups.
 See only those resources you have access to.

-  - heading: Extensions
-    icon: /img/plug.png
-    teaser: Customize the console using runtime extensions and the JavaScript API.
 ---
 HAL is the project name for the WildFly and JBoss EAP management console.